Other names for the Goldichon include the mystical-sounding “Golden Bichon” or “Golden Frise.”

 A Final Word about the Bichon Frise Golden Retriever Mix

+The Goldichon temperament is just as sweet as that of her parents: happy and loving.
 Despite the fact that Goldichons have Golden Retriever lineage, their size runs on the small side.
-And because their parents are both happy, loving creatures, the Goldichon's temperament is just as sweet.

-Goldichons take after their Golden Retriever parents in that they love children.
-However, their smaller Bichon size requires that children be supervised in their presence.
+Goldichons also take after their Golden Retriever parents in that they love children.
+However, their smaller Bichon size requires you to supervise children when they play together.

 Don't helicopter-parent your Goldichon, though.
-His Bichon side may lead him to develop a diva-like personality, leaving him shy or fearful when his protectors aren't around.
+Her Bichon side may lead her to develop a diva-like personality, leaving her shy or fearful when her protectors aren't around.

-This is easy to prevent if you keep in mind that the Goldichon can fend for himself.
-In most situations, you just need to keep an eye on things, not involve yourself in the situation.
+This is easy to prevent, though, if you keep in mind that the Goldichon can fend for herself.
+In most situations, you just need to keep an eye on things and not involve yourself in the situation.

-Like both of his parents, the Goldichon is smart.
-While this would make him easy to train, his stubbornness may get in the way.
+Like both of her parents, the Goldichon is smart.
+While this can make her easy to train, her stubbornness may sometimes get in the way, too.

-Remain firm and consistent, and he will come to realize that you are his pack leader.
-Reward him when he does well with treats, pettings, and smooches.
+Remain firm and consistent, and she will come to realize that you are her pack leader.
+Reward her when she does well with plenty of treats, pettings, and smooches.